dotmpe/script-mpe/tasks.rst

 - Use ``<closed>`` as due-date, as long as the ticket is not closed.

-  A plain text task format and no standard syntax way to give the date the tasks actually needs to have been done.
-That bothers me.
-Also aside from needing translation, the ``due:`` meta field seems like a hack to me.
-What if I called it `Due`, or `at` or `when`.
-Its not right to have a format, with position for one or more dates and not plan for one of the essential attributes of your domain model.
+  A plain text task format and no syntax to set due-date, except by metadata field name convention.
+There is a translation issue with 'due:', and also what about `at` or `when`.
+  Generalizing the format, any sequence of dates could be allowed and all can have a specific meaning (within some domain).
+TODO.txt specifies two optional dates, creation and completed.
+And the latter is given before the second.

-- What sort of field is ``[WAIT]`` suposed to be? some form of tag?
-Again, to seems an inappropiate addition of new syntax to the format.
+- What sort of field is ``[WAIT]``? some form of tag, but why not generalize.
+  As is seems like a half sort of new syntax to the format.
 Altough it is nicely readable, so plus there.

   What it does look like is an editor remark or an citation xref.
 That makes